 Founder, Senior Knight and President

 Founder of the Society of Tilt and Lance Cavalry, Radar is an EMT in Calgary and a long time fire fighter.
 Radar got the jousting bug in 1988 when she saw the sport at Littlecote in England.
 She also has earned a degree in archaeology.
 Her strongest contribution to jousting is as a team builder, troupe captain and horse supplier.
 In her spare time she collects rescue horses, most of which compete in games and the joust.
 Radar was knighted in 2003.
 From BC to Quebec, Botha to Waxahachie, she has broken lances and bones and not lost her competitive spirit!

 Originally from Stoneham, Quebec, Jean-Francois (JF to his friends) has now settled in Alberta.
 A fearless jouster and competitor, he has adapted to living in the west, and is honing his horse skills every day.
-He is also a talented builder and is busy establishing a ranch with his partner.
+He is also a talented builder.

 Ian has been an integral part of STALC for many years.
 He has progressed from a games rider and all around helper to a squire then assistant chief squire.
 After many years on the ground, Ian is setting his sights on meeting his next opponent in the list.

 Jason is in training to move from the ground support and squiring to horseback and jousting.
 He is also a part of our sister group, Dragon's Own, a re-enactment group working in the art of medieval ground combat.